ISML Main Page

 Computational Biomechanics for Medicine XIII.
 A MICCAI 2018 Workshop, Granada, Spain, September 2018

-MICCAI 2018, the 21st International Conference on Medical Image Computing and Computer Assisted Intervention, will be held from September 16th to 20th, 2018 in Granada, Spain.
+MICCAI 2018, the 21st International Conference on Medical Image Computing and Computer Assisted Intervention, was held from September 16th to 20th, 2018 in Granada, Spain.

 Computational Biomechanics for Medicine XII.
 A MICCAI 2017 Workshop, Quebec City, Canada, 14th September 2017